emmastrand/Kenya_SamakiSalama/FishLandings/scripts/QC.md

 It would be nice to have a list of expected household and fisher ID’s.

+Some IDs only have 2 digits at the end - are these missing an zero in front of them?
+I.e. 90 vs 090?

 ``` r
 df$household_id <- toupper(df$household_id)
 unique(df$household_id)